AJThroen25/CIVE202_Spring2025_INFRA-02-15_Project5_GitHub/README.md

 -[Scope of Work](CIVE202_Spring2026_GroupINFRA-02-15_Project5_SOW.docx) : Contains Scope of Work outlining project's goals and defines the tasks to conducting our risk analysis study.

--[Written Report](CIVE202_Spring2026_GroupINFRA-02-15_Project5_Report.docx) : Written report including Scope of Work, Technical and Non-Technical Summaries, and Results and Discussion
+-[Written Report](CIVE202_Spring2026_GroupINFRA-02-15_Project5_Report.docx) : Written report including Scope of Work, Technical and Non-Technical Summaries, Analysis of Bias, and Results and Discussion

 -(CIVE202_Spring 2026_INFRA-02-15_Project 5_Timesheet.xlsx): Contains Engineer Timesheet showing time, date and tasks worked on by each team member as well as compensation.